 23 September 2016

-Tomorrow the newest Smithsonian Museum opens!
+Tomorrow the newest Smithsonian Museum opens - the National Museum of African American History and Culture (NMAAHC)!
 Though the passes for visiting in-person tomorrow were gobbled up quickly, you can still be a part of the experience …

 Follow @NMAAHC all weekend-long during our Grand Opening celebration!